w314/storeApp/TUTORIAL_SETUP.md

 # Store App Tutorial - Project Setup
->Step by step instructions to set up a basic node application we will use to develop the store app project.
+>Step by step instructions to set up a basic node application that works with postgres we will use to develop the store app project.
 The application will use:
 - typescipt
 - prettier
 - eslint
 - express
 - jasmine
+- morgan
+- body-parser
 - dotenv
+- node-postgres
+- db-migrate

 ## Create project directory